 Suction cleaners attach with a hose to your skimmer box and use the suction created by your filtration system to suck up grime.
 Most pool cleaners you'll come across are suction models.

 There are two kinds of suction cleaners:

-- Inertia driven suction cleaners clean in a random pattern.
-While they will cover every inch of your pool, it may take some time.
+- Inertia driven suction cleaners clean in a random pattern and are generally the creepy-crawly-looking cleaners.
 They work well in pools with curved walls and no sharp corners.
-The popular Zodiac and Kreepy Krawler models are this type.

-- Geared suction cleaners, such as The Pool Cleaner model, move in a pre-determined pattern and will clean your pool surface in the shortest time possible.
+- Geared suction cleaners have wheels or tracks and move in a predetermined pattern.
 They can easily get into tight corners which makes them suitable for smaller pools with lots of steps and sharp ledges.
 Geared cleaners have more moving parts than the random pattern models, so they will probably need more maintenance.